150ra/video_cutter/README.md

 # video_cutter
-Introduce video intervals (in seconds) and the program automatically cuts and join the clips
+Edit t_clips variable with the video intervals (in seconds) that you want and the program automatically cuts and join the clips

 TO RUN THAT YOU NEED TO HAVE MOVIEPY INSTALLED